kubewarden/docs/docs/operator-manual/airgap/02-install.md

 ```

 :::caution
-PolicyServers must use the image available in your private registry.
-Example:
+`PolicyServer` resources must use the image available in your private registry.
+For example:
 ```
 apiVersion: policies.kubewarden.io/v1
 kind: PolicyServer